encode/django-rest-framework/docs/tutorial/3-class-based-views.md

 # Tutorial 3: Class Based Views

 We can also write our API views using class based views, rather than function based views.
-As we'll see this is a powerful pattern that allows us to reuse common functionality, and helps us keep our code [DRY][1].
+As we'll see this is a powerful pattern that allows us to reuse common functionality, and helps us keep our code [DRY][dry].

 ## Rewriting our API using class based views